radi0sus/Ciflord2/ciflord2/help.txt

 > Information about the symmetry transformations are already included in figure captions.`%SYM_OPS%` and `%SYM_OPS_SORTED%` instructions must not be given after `%BONDLENGTHS_AND_ANGLES_FIGURE%` and `%BONDLENGTHS_AND_ANGLES_FIGURE_SORTED%`.

-> All collection of relevant tables and figure captions for all output formats is provided in the `default.profile`.
+> All collection of relevant tables and figure captions for all output formats is provided in the `default.clprofile`.

 ### 5.2.1 INSTRUCTIONs